-- Council employees (including secondees) - elected members - any person engaged or contracted under a contract for services - QLDC contractors (including subcontractors) - any person who is engaged as a volunteer for Council.
+- Council employees - elected members - any person engaged or contracted under a contract for services to do work with - QLDC contractors (including subcontractors) - any person who is engaged as a volunteer for Council.

 5 POLICY STATEMENT

 Council has a zero-tolerance policy towards fraud, as such, Council regards fraud as unacceptable, and a zero-tolerance approach will be taken to fraudulent behaviour.